keltia/fetiche-rs/README.md

 by [Safesky] site.
 There is also the [ASD] site which gives you data aggregated from different Aeroscope antennas.

-These are described in the `format-specs/src/s/aeroscope.rs`, `format-specs/src/s/asd.rs` and `format-specs/src/s/safesky.rs`
-files.
-There are also transformations in each case when converting into our CSV-based Cat21-like format.
+These are described in the `format-specs/src/s/aeroscope.rs`, `format-specs/src/s/asd.rs` and `format-specs/src/s/safesky.rs` files.
+There are also transformations in each case when converting into our CSV-based Cat21-like format (DEPRECATED).

-### DronePoint
+### DronePoint & Journey

 `DronePoint` is a common data model extracted from the data sent by [ASD] with some fields with different types (like actual `f32` instead of the string format) and real timestamp.
+These can be grouped into a `Journey` type which is a state vector with all the points in the trajectory.

 ## MSRV